|

 that means.

-or IVs.
-Right now they have to use the back of my hand, since the
+IVs.
+Right now they have to use the back of my hand, since the others tend to

 |